prosodylab/Prosodylab-Aligner/README.md

     $ ./sort.py dictionary.txt outofdict.txt > tmp;
     $ mv tmp dictionary.txt

-If you call align.py with the argument -m, each word in outofdict.txt is paired with a list of .lab files where it occurs.
-This may be useful for fixing typos in the .lab files.

 * SoX not installed: if SoX is not installed, but it needed because the audio is in a different format than the provided models (which are mono and sampled at 8000 Hz), an error will be raised.

-* align.py not executable ("Permission denied"): the file `align.py` may not be marked as executable on your system, in which case you'll get an error like the following:
+* align.py not executable ("Permission denied"): the file `align.py` may not be marked as executable on your system.
+The following commmand should do the trick:

-    $ ./align.py data/
-    -bash: ./align.py: Permission denied

-On Linux or Mac OS X, the following command should do the trick:

     $ chmod +x ./align.py

-Then, run `align.py` like above.

 * Out of space error: the `align.py` script makes prodigious use of "temporary" disk space.
 On Linux (in particular), it is possible that this space is limited by the OS, and `align.py` will fail with number of cascading errors referring to disc space.
 A simple way to fix this is to use a temporary directory located somewhere else.
 If the environmental variable `$TMPDIR` is defined and it points to a writeable directory, `align.py` will use it.